Skip to content

 If you have problems installing Ibexa DXP on a system with limited RAM (for example 1GB or 2GB), enable swap.
 It allows your operating system to use the hard disk to supplement RAM when it runs out.

-With swap enables you will be able to successfully run php -d memory_limit=-1 bin/console ibexa:install --env prod ezplatform-clean.
+With swap enabled you're able to successfully run php -d memory_limit=-1 bin/console ibexa:install --env prod ezplatform-clean.

-When a system runs out of RAM, you may see Killed when trying to clear the cache (e.g. php bin/console --env=prod cache:clear from your project's root directory).
+When a system runs out of RAM, you may see Killed when trying to clear the cache (for example, php bin/console --env=prod cache:clear from your project's root directory).

 Upload size limit

-To make use of the Back Office, the defined maximum upload size must be consistent with the maximum file size defined in the content type using a File, Media or Image Field.
+To make use of the back office, the defined maximum upload size must be consistent with the maximum file size defined in the content type by using a File, Media, or Image field.

 You also need to define settings for uploading files in php.ini: upload_max_filesize and post_max_size.